george-hawkins/mjx-donkey-car/README.md

 RC Review's [Flysky GT5 vs. Radiolink RC6GS video](https://www.youtube.com/watch?v=8WxZb6vLdYI)

+**Update:** once it arrived, all the buttons on the GT5 seemed fairly clear to me except one marked "ST DR" (and referred to as _Steering D/R_ in the manual).
+Painless360 has a clear explanation of with dual rates (d/r) in this [video](https://www.youtube.com/watch?v=cDkaDY_OeVU).

 i-BUS/S.BUS capable GT5 compatible RXs:

 * [X8B](https://www.flysky-cn.com/x8b-canshu) - 8 channels - pure digital.